-This scenario meets acoustic abatement criteria for 23 of the 25 impacted residences.
-Sixteen (16) non-impacted residences are also benefited.
-This barrier provides an average noise reduction is 6.9 dB(A) with the greatest reduction predicted to be 10.3 dB(A).
+This scenario meets acoustic abatement criteria for the twenty-five (25) impacted residences and seventeen (17) non-impacted residences.
+This barrier provides an average noise reduction is 6.7 dB(A) with the greatest reduction predicted to be 10.3 dB(A).
 In addition to meeting acoustic criteria, this option meets cost reasonableness requirements and is the CFX preferred option to carry forward into the project's final design.
-An illustration of this barrier is provided in Appendix D - Page D2-1.
+An illustration of this barrier is provided in Appendix D2 - Page D2-1.
 A summary of the Noise Barrier 6 analysis is provided in Appendix E2 - Page E2-1.

-To determine the effectiveness of a noise barrier's ability to provide abatement for the 23 impacted homes in NSA 11, several barrier scenarios were evaluated.
+To determine the effectiveness of a noise barrier's ability to provide abatement for the twentythree (23) impacted homes in NSA 11, several barrier scenarios were evaluated.
 It was determined early in the evaluation that the elevation difference between the ROW line and the roadway precluded the ability to position a standard post and panel barrier that could meet applicable acoustic criteria.
-Therefore, the analysis focused on the available options for placing a noise barrier at the shoulder edge of pavement.
+Therefore, the analysis focused on the available options for placing a noise barrier at the offset from the shoulder edge of pavement.